Changissnz/selfinterest/README.md

-so heavily leaned towards the relativity of human beings ruling over human beings, is disappointingly temporary, and that the better option for some people, gifted into a privileged status, is that they give up roles of status when those roles are so intertwined with the putrid power of base and untempered demands, in order to live lives satisfying to their souls, equivalently, in alignment with their self-interests.
+so heavily leaned towards the relativity of human beings ruling over human beings, is disappointingly temporary, and that the better option for some people, gifted into a privileged status, is that they give up roles of status when those roles are so intertwined with the putrid anti-power of base and untempered demands, in order to live lives satisfying to their souls, equivalently, in alignment with their self-interests.